 appropriate photos and properly edit them.
 If you have any doubt or need training,

 contact Amy Cole (501-671-2304).

 Remember the mission of UACES is to provide research-based information to the public.
 Focus on providing non-biased, reliable, up-to-date information.
 Remember that writing for the web is different than writing fact sheets or journal articles.
-See “Tips for Writing for the Web” to make the most of your social media efforts.

 When posting in your professional role, avoid making claims that may appear to endorse commercial products or services, political parties or viewpoints or religious affiliations.
 Avoid liking pages from your business account that have a similar political or religious slant.